julius-boettger/dotfiles/README.md

 Next: `reboot` for good measure.

 Set [Gitnuro](https://github.com/JetpackDuba/Gitnuro) theme: Run Gitnuro, open the settings and click the "Open file" button next to "Custom theme".
-Select `/etc/dotfiles/other/gitnuro.json` and click on "Accept".
+Select `modules/gitnuro/gitnuro.json` and click on "Accept".

-To set a wallpaper for [SDDM](https://github.com/sddm/sddm) (the login manager) either put a `login.jpg` in `/etc/dotfiles/wallpapers/` or adjust the path to the wallpaper at the top of `/etc/dotfiles/other/sddm-sugar-candy.conf`.
+To set a wallpaper for [SDDM](https://github.com/sddm/sddm) (the display manager) either put a `login.jpg` in `wallpapers/` or adjust the path to the wallpaper at the top of `modules/sddm-sugar-candy/sddm-sugar-candy.conf`.

-By default, both the Awesome and the Hyprland session use a random wallpaper out of `/etc/dotfiles/wallpapers/nixos/` on every reload.
-But there's an easy way to set up your own wallpapers on Hyprland: Put just one (or multiple!)  in `/etc/dotfiles/wallpapers/other/`.
+By default, both the Awesome and the Hyprland session use a random wallpaper out of `wallpapers/nixos/` on every reload.
+But there's an easy way to set up your own wallpapers on Hyprland: Put just one (or multiple!)  in `wallpapers/misc/`.
 A random one will be selected on each reload if you have multiple.
 You can also configure corresponding accent colors for each wallpaper that will be used e.g. for the client border color.
-To do this, ajdust `/etc/dotfiles/hyprland/wallpaper.py`.
+To do this, ajdust `modules/hyprland/wallpaper.py`.
 You will figure it out.

 If you notice that the mouse cursor looks different when hovering over some apps, try setting it with `nwg-look` (Wayland) or `lxappearance` (Xorg).